AztecProtocol/engineering-designs/docs/multi-eoa-sequencers/prd.md

 ## Sequencer

-Sally Sequencer wants to make money running a validator on the aztec network.
+Sally Sequencer wants to make money running a validator on the Aztec network.

 Sally is happy when her node publishes Aztec blocks because that means she makes money when that block is proven.